-The DGX-670 is packed with features, and most of them are tailor-made for performers.
-One of the features we love is Yamaha’s Adaptive Style, which automatically adjusts to your playing.
+One of the features I love most is Yamaha’s Adaptive Style, which automatically adjusts to your playing.

 You’ll see a Piano Room button shaped like a grand piano.
 When activated, Piano Room mimics the room sound from various locations, including concert halls.

 Smart Chord is another interesting feature that allows you to trigger complex chords from one or more notes.
 If you are a performer who wants to sound more interesting, it’s an easy way to turn basic triads into 7ths/9ths, etc.

 This feature adds a new dimension of expression to your playing.
 It doubles the voice for melody lines (right hand) and adds accents to target notes triggered by velocity.
 It gives you a different way to approach your performance and makes you think more about dynamics.

 Dual mode is what most keyboards will call Layer mode.
 It lets you combine two sounds to create a new hybrid.

 A 16-track MIDI recorder.
 The built-in recorder provides up to 80 minutes of 16-bit/44.1 kHz recording with 20 MB of internal storage (you can use USB flash drives).

 A 4.3-inch LCD screen helps you navigate the DGX-670, and it also displays scrolling MIDI notation.

 The DGX-670 is the ideal home digital piano for a few reasons.
 Firstly, it looks, sounds, and feels great.
 Secondly, it’s portable if you want to move it around the house, and lastly, you can add a three-pedal stand if you want a stationary digital piano look.